argonautproject/subscriptions/encounters-ig.md

 The Encounters Implementation Guide is based on FHIR Version R5 and defines the minimum conformance requirements for supporting patient Encounter notifications.

+As of this writing, the Subscriptions R5 framework is still under active development.
+The guidance provided in this Guide is considered substatially complete, but with the understanding that the canonical versions of the resources will change in alignment with R5.
+When FHIR R5 is published, an update to this Guide will be published updating this note.

+Last update from build.fhir.org on February 06, 2020.

 ## Background

 Question: what is the context for background?